Living and working in Malta

 Moreover, Lisbon has an extensive network of buses as well: it covers the entire city.
 A single bus ticket in Lisbon costs around €1.60.
 You can take a taxi as well.
 A taxi ride around the city is cheap compared to other countries and cities, and it will cost you roughly 5 euros.

 If you are going to live and work in Lisbon, you might consider learning the Portuguese language.
 Although it may be tempting to communicate in English, learning the local language is valuable when you travel in Portugal on your days off or when you want to meet the locals.
 Moreover, the English level in the country is not as high as in other areas in Europe.
-The best language schools in Lisbon are: Portuguese Connection, Center of Languages, Lusa Language School, and Speak.
+The best language schools in Lisbon are Portuguese Connection, Center of Languages, Lusa Language School, and Speak.
 Enrolling in a language course is often an immersive cultural program in an international community, so it’s the perfect occasion to meet people and know your new country!
 Here you have some basic vocabulary to start with:

 Young people don’t just go to the City of Seven Hills for holidays.
 They move here to work and enjoy life to the fullest.
 Lisbon has shortages of unskilled and educated employees in growing industries such as IT, health, tourism, agriculture, and communication.
 All sectors have grown tremendously in the last years, providing opportunities for people that want to live and work in Lisbon.
-Due to its strategic location, many CEOs have chosen Portugal to establish their companies and to connect their businesses to the world.
+Due to its strategic location, many CEOs have chosen Portugal to establish their companies and connect their businesses worldwide.

 Cisco Systems, BNP Paribas, EUROPCAR, Fujitsu, Xerox, and IBM are some of the 450 companies based in Portugal that provide excellent services in the finance, human resources, IT, and logistic sectors.
 These companies are often looking for motivated bilingual or multilingual employees.
 In summary, if you like challenges and working in an environment that is in a continuous change and want to get to know new cultures and customs from people from all over the world, then the boundless world of SSCs and BPOs in Lisbon is the ideal place for you!